pink88/Tuiss2HA/README.md

 # Tuiss2HA
 This adds support for Tuiss Smartview BLE blinds.
 These blinds use Bluetooth Low Energy and are controlled through a simple cover interface.
 This integration does not support RF control.

 ## Supported Tuiss Hardware Versions and Prerequisites ##
 The following hardware versions have been tested and confirmed as working, but other versions should be supported.

 - TS3000: has an external battery pack that must be connected to the blind before use via a cable.
 It is charged with a DC barrel plug.
 - TS5200: has a battery pack integrated with the blind housing and is charged via USB-C input on the bottom of the blind.
 Additionally, it has a button to the rear on the charge port allowing manual control of the blind.
 Supports variable movement speeds.
 -TS5001/TS5101: Roller blinds which support variable movement speeds.
+-TS2600/TS2900

 ## Installation and adding your devices ##
 *Note: Devices should be automatically discovered if they are in range of a Bluetooth adapter/proxy once you have completed steps 1-3.
 If not you can add manually, though doing so may mean that your blinds are out of Bluetooth range.*

-1. Complete the setup of your blind in the Tuiss Smartview app
+1. Complete the setup of your blind in the Tuiss Smartview app.
-2. Add the integration from the HACS marketplace ([instructions here](https://hacs.xyz/docs/configuration/basic))
+2. Add the integration from the HACS marketplace ([instructions here](https://hacs.xyz/docs/configuration/basic)).
-3. Restart Home Assistant if required
+3. Restart Home Assistant if required.
-4. Click Settings
-5. Click Devices & Services
+4. Go to **Settings > Devices & Services**.
-6. Click the "+ Add Integration" button
+5. Click the **+ Add Integration** button.
-7. Select Tuiss SmartView from the dropdown
+6. Select **Tuiss SmartView** from the dropdown.
-8. Enter the MAC address from the tag included with your blind, or written within the top bracket of the blind, close to where the battery is plugged in
+7. Enter the MAC address from the tag included with your blind, or written within the top bracket of the blind, close to where the battery is plugged in.
-9. Give the blind a name
+8. Give the blind a name.
-10. Click Submit
+9. Click **Submit**.

 ## Features ##